Kernow Men’s Society Financial Rules:-

 - Under no circumstances will bank cards be used for the personal benefit of KMS members or Committee Members.

-- Dependent on the number of cards available, they will normally be held by The Treasurer, The Secretary and The Chair in that order.
+- Dependent on the number of cards available, they will normally be held by The Treasurer, The Chair and The Secretary in that order.

 - PIN numbers for any bank debit cards must be kept secret by the card holder and under no circumstances be revealed to a third party.